garrandall/popular-music-data/tracks/if-you-don-t-wanna-love-me-tamar-braxton.md

 That you don't wanna do, no

-La ooh ah, ooh-ooh ah
+La oh ah, oh-oh ah
-Ooh-ooh-ooh
+Oh-oh-oh
-Ooh ooh, ooh ooh
+Oh oh, oh oh